 It may be noted that the inputs S1, S2, C1 and C2 and the inputs A0, A1, A2 and A3, when selected, provide 60 an output which defines an address location within the information memory IM.
-The inputs C4, C8 and C16 and the inputs A4, A5 and A6, when selected, provide an output which is coupled to a BCD to decimal decoder 602 which may be, for example, a type 7442 65 decoder, to select two of the 12 type 7489 read/write memories which make up the information memory IM, as more fully described below.
-In other words, two of the 12 memories are selected and data is written into or read out of those memories at the indicated address
+The inputs C4, C8 and C16 and the inputs A4, A5 and A6, when selected provide an output which is coupled to a BCD to decimal decoder 602 which may be, for example, a type 7442 65 decoder, to select two of the 12 type 7489 read/write memories which make up the information memory IM, as more fully described below.
+In other words, two of the 12 memories are selected and data is written into or read out of those memories at the indicated address location.

 As indicated above, the time slot operation is divided into four divisions by the B and C pulse decodes.
-The overall operation is to write PCM code into the information memory IM during the first quarter of a time slot, and to read out PCM code during the second and third quarters of the time slot, corresponding to the control memory CA and CB addresses, respectively.
+The overall operation is to write PCM code into the information memory IM during the first quarter of a time slot, and to read out PCM code during the second and third quarters of the time slot; corresponding to the control memory CA and CB addresses, respectively.
 Accordingly, gating of this information, either PCM codes or addresses from the control memories CA and CB is controlled by the B-0 and C-0 pulses coupled to the NAND gate 603.
-The output of the NAND gate 603 enables the select input of the gates comprising the steering gate 600, to gate this information into the information memory IM.
+The output of the NAND gate 603 enables the select input of the gates comprising the steering gate 600, the gate this information into the information memory IM.

-Information Memory IM (FIG. 7)
+INFORMATION MEMORY IM (FIG. 7)

-The information memory IM, as can be seen in FIG. 7, is a 96 word memory of eight bit words, and stores the PCM samples of each of the 96 time slots.
-In the illustrated embodiment, it is formed of 12 type 7489 read/write memories connected so as to form one 96 × 8 memory.
+The information memory IM, as can be seen in FIG. 7, is a 96 word memory of 8 bit words, and stores the PCM samples of each of the 96 time slots, In the illustrated embodiment, it is formed of 12 type 7489 read/- ${25}$ write memories connected so as to form one 96 $\times$ 8 memory.
 The information memory IM is written into or read out by selecting two of the 12 read/write memories and by then addressing a location within that selected memory pair.
-The selection and addressing is via 30 the steering gate 600, as more particularly described above.
+The selection and addressing is via mation into the information memory IM, the steering 30 the steering gate 600, as more particularly described above.

-In operation, the information memory IM is written into sequentially every 125 microseconds (every frame) and loads PCM data from each of the three sets of 24 channels plus the dummy tone group, for a total of 96 time slots.
-The data is multiplexed from the three A/D converters and the tone group in a sequential fashion (i.e., 0, 1, 2, 3, 0, 1, 2, 3, etc.).
+In operation, the information memory IM is written into sequentially every 125 microseconds (every frame) and loads PCM data from each of the 3 sets of controls the entry of information into the channel 35 24 channels plus the dummy tone group, for a total of 96 time slots.
+The data is multiplexed from the 3 A/D converters and the tone groups in a sequential fashion (i.e., 0, 1, 2, 3, 0, 1, 2, 3, etc.).
 Since the whole information memory IM is loaded with new PCM data from each of the 96 time slots every 125 microseconds, each time slot is 1.3 microseconds.
 The 125 microsecond rate corresponds to an 8KHz sampling rate required for the PCM data to reproduce a 4KHz signal.
 Reading of the information memory IM is controlled by the control memories CA and CB via their associated steering gate 1001, and these memories also cycle at the 125 microsecond rate.